jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 ## How to Add or Remove Email Forwarding?

 Email forwarding (also called email redirect or email redirection) can only be configured during the domain order process.
-If you need to add, remove, update, enable, disable, suspend, resume, or change email forwarding/redirects after your domain has been created, please contact [support@quickmail.io](mailto:support@quickmail.io).
+If you need to add, remove, update, enable, disable, suspend, resume, or change email forwarding/redirects after your domain has been created, click on the chatbot at the lower right hand corner of your QuickMail account, type in your concern, and then click 'Escalate to Human'

 ![screenshot](../images/011_file-CcL5XIedCf.png)

 ## How to Add or Remove Domain Forwarding?

 Domain forwarding (also called domain redirect or URL forwarding) can only be configured during the domain order process.
-If you need to add, remove, update, enable, disable, suspend, resume, or change domain forwarding/redirects after your domain has been created, please contact [support@quickmail.io](mailto:support@quickmail.io).
+If you need to add, remove, update, enable, disable, suspend, resume, or change domain forwarding/redirects after your domain has been created, click on the chatbot at the lower right hand corner of your QuickMail account, type in your concern, and then click 'Escalate to Human'

 ![screenshot](../images/012_file-1zITOXHScT.png)